katiesaund/clinical_cdifficile_trehalose_variants/README.md

 ### Repository contents
 This repository includes the R code necessary for figures, supplementary tables, and statistical analyses.
-NOTE: If running the code, users must (1) unzip the zipped data file and (2) add an directory names "outputs" inside the data/ directory.
+NOTE: If running the code, users must (1) unzip the zipped data file and (2) add an directory named "outputs" inside the data/ directory.

 ### Sequence data
 _C. difficile_ genome sequences are available under the NCBI BioProject [PRJNA561087.](https://www.ncbi.nlm.nih.gov/bioproject/561087)